wade-levels-up/messaging-app-api/README.md

 **Endpoint:** `/users`

 **Description:**
-Retrieves an array of all the users as objects, containing username, profile picture path, their join date and a list of their friend's and users they are friends of.
+Retrieves an array of all the users as objects, containing username, profile picture path and their join date.

 **Example Response:**